jlusa101/professional-README-generator/README.md

 ## License

-_This application has the Apache License 2.0._
+_This application has the GNU GPLv3._

 For more information, [license]()